On this page you will find information about the HyDeploy phase 2 demonstration in Winlaton and the processes that are in place to support this.

 Identifying HyDeploy MPRNs in Data Discovery Platform (DDP)

-There are multiple changes required to ensure a successful outcome of the HyDeploy North East demonstration including, but not limited to:
+There are process changes required to ensure a successful outcome of the HyDeploy North East demonstration:

-- Gas Shippers and Suppliers having visibility of the Meter Point Reference Numbers (MPRNs) included within the demonstration
+- An indicator will be applied to UKLink, Data Enquiry System (DES) and Data Discovery Platform (DDP) to provide Gas Shippers and Suppliers visibility of the Meter Point Reference Numbers (MPRNs). included within the demonstration

 - All MPRNs are monitored to review performance and manage any unforeseen issues that may arise